housecurve/housecurve.github.io/MANUAL.md

 ### Equalize Screen
-The Equalize (automatic room correction) tool can be accessed from the [more menu](#more-menu).
+The Equalize tool (aka "room correction") can be accessed from the [more menu](#more-menu).
 The main interface is the Equalize Screen, which displays the filters used to correct a saved measurement to the target curve.
 The lower toolbar contains controls related to equalizing.

 ![Equalize Screen](/assets/img/equalize_screen.png "HouseCurve Equalize screen")